-During the year to 31 March 2024, the Association bought back 1 shared ownership property and 1 sharing owner tranched up to full ownership.
+During the year to 31 March 2025, the Association bought back 2 shared ownership properties.

 Management Committee and Executive Officers

 The members of the Management Committee and the Executive officers are listed on page 1.

 Each member of the Management Committee holds one fully paid share of £1 in the Association.
 The Executive Officers hold no interest in the Association's share capital and, although not having the legal status of directors, they act as executives within the authority delegated by the Management Committee.